emarsden/pgmacs/doc/src/row-list.md

 There are two methods for running an external (non-Emacs) command on the current cell value:

 - Run a Unix filter shell command with the cell value as input: press <kbd>!</kbd>.
-This is works similarly to the standard Emacs `shell-command` command, which is bound to
+This works similarly to the standard Emacs `shell-command` command, which is bound to
   <kbd>M</kbd>-<kbd>!</kbd>.
 If called with a prefix argument, it will update the database value to
   the result of the shell command.